dtao/autodoc/README.md

 The result will be a table in the API docs displaying your spec results.

 You can provide custom handlers to do something a little more advanced than a straight-up equality comparison here (e.g., say your library creates some fancy object, but you just want to verify certain properties with an object literal).
-To do this, add a file called **handlers.js** to your output folder (**docs** by default) and in it define a global\* `exampleHandlers` array that looks like this:
+To do this, add a file called **handlers.js** to your output folder (whatever you specified with `-o`, or **docs** by default) and in it define a global\* `exampleHandlers` array that looks like this:

 ```javascript
 this.exampleHandlers = [